Today in 1976, Houston Debuted In The SWC

 “We put (Think Cotton) on the back of the “Camp Fun” jerseys in the spring of ’76,” Brem says in discussing UH’s infamous training and conditioning program.

-Even with a decade of winning behind them, the Cougars weren’t given much respect in the summer of ’76: UH was picked 6th in the SWC Writers Poll and were an early four-point underdog to Baylor in week one.
+Even with a decade of winning behind them, the Cougars were overlooked in the summer of ’76: UH was picked 6th in the SWC Writers Poll and were an early four-point underdog to Baylor in week one.
 But truth be told, even Yeoman didn’t know what to expect.

 Finally, Game Day

 Finally, the Cougars were part of the league.
-They were playing for the right to go to the Cotton Bowl.
-And they were playing against the best in Texas and therefore, the country.
+Houston was playing for the right to go to the Cotton Bowl.
+And they were playing against the best in Texas and, therefore, the country.
 The players couldn’t help but be excited for this moment in history.

 9/11/1976 – First SWC Game